eluinstra/file-server-documentation/docs/intro.md

 Before the File Client can exchange files with the File Server, the File Client has to be registered with the File Server using the clients' SSL client certificates.

 The File Client can also be used for Grote Berichten file transfer.

+You can find the Installation and Configuration Guide for the FileClient [here](installation/file-client).
+The [User Manual](configuration) describes how to configure users and exchange files.
+[Here](example) you can find an example how to exchange files between the FileServer and FileClient using the default configuration.